damusss/mili/guide/utility.md

   )
   ```
   You can really achieve the same by using the if statement, as the return value of element or begin will always compute to True.
+- `mili.fit_image`: Return a surface that is constrained inside the provided rectangle plus extra applied styles which are the same that you would provide to an image component and work the same.

 Keep in mind that to make gray colors (generally to repeat a value in a tuple) you can use the multiply operator. `(50,) * 3` -> `(50, 50, 50)`